SirkadirovLimited/SimplePM_WebClient/README.md

 - phpMyAdmin (latest)
 - MySQL Server 5.8+ (latest)

+### Recommendations
+To host all instances of SimplePM WebApp you should use latest version of Apache Web Server (on GNU/Linux, BSDs, etc.) and IIS Web Server on Windows.

+## Used third-party projects
+- Bootstrap CSS framework
+- Ace code editor
+- JQuery library
+- Other small libraries, copyrights inside!

+## Licensing
+Source code of the project is licensed under *Apache License 2.0*, official builds of this project licensed under SimplePM EULA, full text of it you can get at official website: https://spm.sirkadirov.com/

-## Author rights
+### Author rights and patents
+Initial copyright holder of this project - [Yurij Kadirov](https://sirkadirov.com/).

-- SimplePM v2.X "Moongirl" - Copyright (C) 2018, Yurij Kadirov.
+- SimplePM v2.X.X "Moongirl" - Copyright (C) 2018, Yurij Kadirov and other contributors.
 All rights reserved.
-- SimplePM v1.X "Alien Baroness" - Copyright (C) 2017, Yurij Kadirov.
+- SimplePM v1.X.X "Alien Baroness" - Copyright (C) 2017, Yurij Kadirov and other contributors.
 All rights reserved.

-Source code of the project is licensed under *Apache License 2.0*, official builds of this project licensed under SimplePM EULA, full text of it you can get at official website: https://spm.sirkadirov.com/